eggs-cpp/sd-6/README.md

 supported features.
 While this is not in itself a problem &mdash;remaining identifiers after macro expansion are replaced with the pp-number `0`&mdash;, it would result in feature sub-utilization.
-For this reason, the status quo will only be affected slightly during this initial phase.
+For this reason, the status quo will only be slightly affected during this initial phase.

-**Eggs.SD-6** was created with the purpose of retrofiting these implementations with the macros suggested in **SD-6**.
+**Eggs.SD-6** was created with the purpose of retrofiting these implementations with the macros suggested by **SD-6**.

 ### How it works